singlestore-labs/singlestoredb-python/singlestoredb/fusion/README.md

 as a single value.
 If the rule corresponds to a repeated value, the value in the dictionary is a list.
 If there are no values corresponding to the syntax (i.e. it contains only keywords), the value stored in the dictionary is `True`.
-If a value corresponds to an optional rule, the key will only exist if the rule was found in the given query.
+If a value corresponds to an optional rule, the key will contain `False` for boolean values, `[]` for repeated values, or `None` for other values.
 The same is true for selection blocks where they are mandatory, but only one variant can be specified.

 The return value of the `run` method is a `FusionSQLResult`.
 This object mimics the `SQLResult` object in the SingleStoreDB Python client so that it can be